JoanCharmant/quill-blender/docs/use-cases.md

 - Start painting in Grease Pencil and finish in Quill
 - Send Mesh as wireframe for painting reference
+- Write text for a Quill scene with a stylus and on a perfect plane using Grease Pencil.

 ## Blender > Quill > Blender